 During the first quarter of 2018, we introduced a new long-term incentive program with the objective to better align the stock-based awards granted to management with our focus on improving total shareholder return over the long-term.
 The stock-based awards granted under this long-term incentive program consist of time-based stock options, time-based restricted stock units ("RSUs") and performance-based stock units ("PSUs").
-PSUs are comprised of awards: i) that vest upon achievement of certain share price appreciation conditions or ii) that vest upon achievement of certain milestone events.
+PSUs are comprised of awards: i) that would have vested upon achievement of certain share price appreciation conditions or ii) that would have vested upon achievement of certain milestone events.
+These PSUs expired in the first quarter of 2021.